EBIBioStudies/biostudies-backend-services/docs/Coding_Conventions.md

 The project's default branch is `master`.
 All code to be included in this branch should be merged through a PR that should pass its corresponding build and have at least one approval review.

-The PR name should use the following convention: `{Fix/Feature/Chore} / Pivotal ID #{Ticket ID #} - {Ticket Title}`
+* The PR name should use the following convention: `Pivotal ID # {Ticket ID #}: {Ticket Title}`, for example, `Pivotal ID #168426599: Submit Privilege`.

-Example: `Feature / Pivotal ID #168426599 - Submit Privilege`
+* The first comment in the PR description should be the link to the pivotal tracker.

-The type of PR should match the branch.
+* The last comment in the PR description should be used for the pivotal integration by adding `{Finishes|Fixes|Delivers} #{Ticket ID}`.

-As a last note, please set yourself as the PR's assignee and set the reviewers so all the team gets notifications.
+* Please set yourself as the PR's assignee and set the reviewers so all the team gets notifications.